Masturahami/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
 Hi, I'm Masturah and this is one of my little corner of Cyber-Techieness

-This is my ✨Brain_Matrix_Intern✨ repository.
+This is my ✨Brainwave_Matrix_Intern✨ repository.
 The cozy spot where I'm keeping all the exciting and brain-sparking tasks I'll be working on during my internship with Brainwave Matrix.

 I'm super hyped about the cybersecurity projects, building cool scripts, and learning as I go.
 You're welcome to explore... but dont snoop *too* hard, hehe💜